Sincil Bank: Poacher's Corner

 The Family Stand was built in 1994.
 It is situated to the west of the St Andrew's/SRP Stand, nearest the Bridge McFarland/South Park Stand and is directly adjacent to the players' tunnel.
 The land on which it was built was previously occupied by a small, open terrace.
 When the Family Stand was built, a new building – which incorporates the club's dressing rooms and treatment areas – was also erected.
 On top of the stand there is a police control box, which is used to keep a close watch on all areas of the crowd.
 City supporters can pay to sit in this stand, although much of it is often given over to children from local schools who are invited to watch the Imps as part of the club's Football in the Community programme.

-Since mid-2008 the stand has been known as 'Poacher's Corner', a reference to Imps mascot Poacher the Imp.
-The 'Poacher's Club' initiative by Lincoln saw cheap ticket deals and other incentives offered to any parent/child combination, and Poacher's Corner became the focal point of the efforts.
+Since mid-2008 the stand has been known as "Poacher's Corner", a reference to Imps mascot Poacher the Imp.
+The Poacher's Club initiative by Lincoln saw cheap ticket deals and other incentives offered to any parent/child combination, and Poacher's Corner became the focal point of the efforts.

-In the start of the 2011–12 season, Lincoln City signed a sponsorship deal with Network Telecom Rentals Ltd, changing the stand's name to the 'NTR Family Stand'.
+At the start of the 2011–12 season, Lincoln City signed a sponsorship deal with Network Telecom Rentals Ltd, changing the stand's name to the 'NTR Family Stand'.
 As of 2013 this stand and half of the Bridge McFarland Stand is used for visiting supporters.

 For the 2016–17 season the stand has been part of the University of Lincoln partnership, and through the "Uni Imps" scheme offers students and staff the chance to attend matches.

 Other sports and concerts

 In 1958 the ground played host to a visit from Queen Elizabeth II.
-A major rock concert was staged at the ground in May 1966 which featured the Who, the Kinks, the Yardbirds and the Small Faces & many others.
+A major rock concert was staged at the ground in May 1966 which featured the Who, the Kinks, the Yardbirds and the Small Faces among others.
 The facility has played host to many sports including local cricket finals, boxing, wrestling, athletics, cycling, lawn tennis, and American football.

 On the weekend of 19/20 May 2006, the Irish pop band Westlife and other supporting acts, including Liberty X, Blue's Lee Ryan, and Journey South, performed in front of over 13,000 fans, the biggest concert ever to take place in the city of Lincoln.
 The event was organised by both Lincoln City and the City Council, with funding and profits being shared between the two.
-The club actually recorded a £44,000 loss but the venue had been put back on the map for future live events.
+Although the event recorded a £44,000 loss, the football club claimed that the venue had been "put back on the map" for future live events.
 Since a Bonfire Night 2006 live event has been held, and though on a much smaller scale (over 5,000 spectators), it featured several artists such as Lee Ryan again, former Steps star Lisa Scott-Lee's brother Andy Scott-Lee, Icelandic outfit Nylon, and 2ToGo of X-Factor fame.

-Future of the Stadium
+Future of the stadium

 As of November 2019, the club is evaluating either redevelopment or moving to increase capacity and facilities at the ground.